raytiley/raytiley.github.com/_posts/2015-02-21-fun-with-components.markdown

 Here are my top complaints with this approach.

-- The thing we are rendering have a property that dictates how it is displayed.
+- The things we are rendering have a property that dictates how it is displayed.
 Sounds like some pretty tight coupling.

 - It is fairly verbose.
 With only three choices it is managable now, but what if we had ten choices, or a hundred?
 This template could get overwhelming fast.

 - My choices are limited.
-Because the component I am rendering is hard coded into the template, this approache only works well if there is one factor that decides what comonnent to pick.
+Because the component I am rendering is hard coded into the template, this approach only works well if there is one factor that decides what component to pick.
 If the choice is more complicated the code quickly becomes unbearable.

 One of the requirements for the re-write of our schedule is that it responsive.
 Our current product is pretty much unusable on a mobile device, and if we are redoing it, might as well fix that in the process.
 I am sure there are CSS wizards that could make our schedule amazing with media queries alone.
 I am not that person, it is just too damn hard.
-I am writing a JavaScript application, why do I need to limit myself to CSS to make something work on mobile.
+If I am writing a JavaScript application, why do I need to limit myself to CSS to make something work on mobile?

-Further the interactions I want to provice to my users change when on a mobile device.
+Further, the interactions I want to provide to my users change when on a mobile device.
 Simply making columns colapse and hiding some elements using CSS isn't going to cut it.
 I actually want to render a different component, with different behaviors depending on what screen size is used.
 Borrowing a phrase from my github crush @rwjblue, "the last part is the sticky wicket".

 Here is some incomprehensible code that might work.